Notorious0/Analysis-on-Used-Cars/README.md

 # Analysis-on-Used-Cars
-I do Deep and EDA analysis on  Used Cars data set and discuss all the important things .
+I do Deep EDA analysis on  Used Cars data set and discuss all the important things .
 ## Abstract

 Cars Absolute, an American company buys and sells second hand cars.